OmniDeck - Unified Chart Overlay¶

 The Fix:

-- Start with 3-4 core systems: Regime Box, Pilot Line, TD Sequential, and one momentum system (Ichimoku or Supertrend)
+- Start with 3-4 core systems: Regime Box, Pilot Line, TD Sequential, and one momentum system (SuperTrend or EMA Trio)

 - Master each system individually before adding more